-- Please communicate any changes to BPP including your Inn of Court, changes to exemptions by the Bar Standards Board, Inn membership, as well as changes to personal details and address(es). - If you do not communicate your Inn of Court to the BTT team, then BPP is not able to provide your results to your Inn of Court.
+- Please communicate any changes to BPP including Inn of Court membership, changes to exemptions by the Bar Standards Board, Inn membership, as well as changes to personal details and address(es). - If you do not communicate your Inn of Court membership to the BTT team, then BPP is not able to provide results to your Inn for Call eligibility.